billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 1000000 is the current line
 ```

-This is perfectly valid per the spec, which states:
+Getting a `200 OK` rather than a `206 Partial Content` is perfectly valid per the spec, which states:

 _Range requests are an OPTIONAL feature of HTTP, designed so that recipients not implementing this
 feature (or not supporting it for the target resource) can respond as if it is a normal GET request
 without impacting interoperability._

+## Sending the file contents

 Digging through the [ASP.NET Core 6 code](https://github.com/dotnet/aspnetcore/tree/release/6.0),
 we can see static files are served by the `StaticFileMiddleware` class in `src\Middleware\StaticFiles\src\StaticFileMiddleware.cs`.
 The meat of the work happens in method `StaticFileContext::ServeStaticFile` at `src\Middleware\StaticFiles\src\StaticFileContext.cs`.

-## Sending the file contents

 To send the actual file we end up `StaticFileContext::SendRangeAsync`.
 Here it has some more interesting
 notes regarding behavior if the range is not satisfiable.
 Namely, the `Content-Range` header in the error response